 FLEAM DYKE AND ROMAN ROAD

-Butterfly Transect Data 2018
+Butterfly Transect Data Summary 2019

-Transect walks were completed on both sites for every week of the 2018 season and all counts met required criteria and were accepted by the Transect Walker 2 software.
+On Fleam Dyke, Transect walks were completed for every week of the 2019 season and on the Roman Road, just one week was missed.
+However, its absence at the beginning of the season will have had little impact on the overall picture.
+All completed counts met required criteria and were accepted by the Transect Walker 2 software.

 A total of 26 species were recorded on Fleam Dyke but on the Roman Road, just 22 were recorded.
 Total butterfly sightings were approximately 10% higher than in 2018 on Fleam Dyke but 5% lower on the Roman Road.
 The difference is mainly attributable to the large increase in Chalkhill Blue numbers on Fleam Dyke (see below).

 Looking at the data for individual species, it was a season of mixed results but our three habitat specialists, with the exception of the Chalkhill Blue on the Roman Road, had a good season.

 On Fleam Dyke, the Chalkhill Blue had its best year since 2015, the index having increased by 58% compared with 2018.
 On the Roman Road, the very small population of this species is just hanging on, unfortunately showing a decrease from an index of 20 in 2018 to just 9 this year, the lowest since 2011.
 The maximum index achieved was 50 in 2015.